Mortgage life insurance is designed to safeguard what is likely one of your biggest investments – your home.

 If you have serious health or lifestyle complications, like uncontrolled diabetes, or a history of alcoholism, traditional life insurance might be out of reach – making mortgage life insurance a sound option.

-For most families, there is a lot of bad.
+For most families, there are a lot of negative aspects to consider with mortgage life insurance.

 Any payout goes to the mortgage lender.– Forbes